LeibTon/LeibTon/README.md

 ### Hi There 👋
 The name's **Aditya Prakash**.
 I am a student of Aerospace Engineering at Indian Institute of Technology, Kanpur.
-My interest lie in Astrodynamics and Rocket Propulsion with an inclination towards theoretical physics.
+My interest lie in Śpace Dynamics and Rocket Propulsion with an inclination towards theoretical physics.
 Other than this, I am interested in Cognitive Psychology, Analysing Neuroimaging Data and Deep Learning Models.
 And I love Web development, making sites that I think should be on [www](https://www.w3.org/WWW/).

 - 🔤 Language: Python and Javascript
 - 💻 Operating System: Ubuntu